Keio University

 Graduate School of System Design and Management Professor

 For example, even for something as simple as "coming up with an idea for a new healthcare service," few people have a framework for deciding whether to start with brainstorming, fieldwork, or searching for existing services on the internet.
-However, these are things that can be learned and acquired.
+However, these are things that can be learned and mastered.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.